-Update 4-23-14 - Beginning May 5th, FR140 (Courthouse Creek Rd) will be closed to vehicle traffic so the low water bridge (pictured below) can be replaced.
-The road will remain closed through October 2014.
-More details can be found here.
-You can still access the waterfall via the Summey Cove Trail which is a really nice hike.
-Details about the hike are below.
+Update 12-9-14 - FR140 (Courthouse Creek Rd) was closed for most of the warm season this year but has reopened.
+The closure was to replace the low water bridge pictured below.
+I haven't had a chance to go by and see what was done yet.
 This area has also been selected for a big restoration project which will include timber harvesting, road and trail improvement and wildlife habitat improvement.
 3 plans were presented (one plan being to do nothing) to the public for discussion and the final decision was announced in September 2013.
 Here it is.
 The plans can be read in detail from links on this page.
 It's a long read, but very interesting.
 2 items that really stood out for me are (1) the Summey Cove Trail will be decommissioned and (2) FR140 will become a seasonal forest road meaning it will be closed from Jan 1 through some time in March.
 From that same link, be sure to look at the Courthouse Decision Map to see where the timber harvesting will occur along with where all of the other activities will be taking place.
 You can see there won't be any logging along the steep slopes towards Hwy 215 and the Blue Ridge Parkway, but it will be interesting to see what cutting will be visible from the Parkway.
 Also be prepared for FR140 to be closed more in the years ahead as this plan unfolds.

 Courthouse Falls is one of my favorite waterfalls and I never get tired of going back.
 It is set in a beautiful small cove and is fairly easy to get to once you make it up the gravel road to the trail head.
 The pool at the base of the falls is deep and the water is clear and very cold.